W45P85/TBX_to_HTML/README.md

             }
         }
     } else {
-        console.error("Tabelle nicht gefunden!");
+        console.error("Table not found!");
     }
 }
 ```
 The convertUrlsToLinks function scans the table for any cells containing URLs and converts these URLs into clickable links.
-This function also handles special cases where URLs are followed by "(translation)" text, ensuring the content is properly formatted and interactive.
+This function also handles special cases where URLs are followed by "(translation)" text, ensuring the content is properly formatted and interactive. **That was a customer requirement!
+If there are no ("translation") strings in the cells, the part can be deleted.**

+Steps:
+1. The convertUrlsToLinks function is defined.
+2. It retrieves the HTML table with the ID "termTable" using document.getElementById.
+3. If the table is found, it iterates over each row in the table.
+4. For each row, it iterates over each cell in the row.
+5. It retrieves the content of the current cell using cells[j].innerHTML.
+6. It uses a regular expression to match URLs in the cell content.
+7. If a URL match is found and the cell does not contain the text "(übersetzung)", it creates a new link element (<a>) and sets its href, textContent, and target attributes.
+8. It extracts the remaining text after the URL and creates a text node for it.
+9. If there is content before the URL, it creates a text node for it as well.
+10. It clears the cell content and appends the text nodes and the link element.
+11. If the cell content contains the text "(translation)", it splits the content at "(translation)" and creates a new link element for the part before it.
+12. It creates a text node for the part after "(translation)" and sets the cell content to the link element and the text node.
+13. If the table is not found, it logs an error message to the console.

 #### Table Header "sticky"